winston86zhu/haas-ewmba/leading_people_final.md

 Revere and Dawes Network
 ![alt text](./image/network.png)
-* Revere: High diversity, low redundancy, brokerage
+* **Revere**: High diversity, low redundancy, brokerage
+  * Promote high external range and low internal density.
 * Dawes: Low diversity, high redundancy, closure with no brokerage

 Structural holes: Gaps between groups that can be bridged by a broker.